-To hide an event in the Tool Results window, click the Hide icon (()) beside that event.
+To hide an event in the Tool Results window, click the Hide icon (2) beside that event.

-To stop hiding an event, click the Unhide icon (a) at the top of the window to see a list of hidden events.
+To stop hiding an event, click the Unhide icon ((2)) at the top of the window to see a list of hidden events.